 IMPORTANT: Gas leaks can’t always be detected by smell, especially by the elderly whose sense of smell may be impaired.

-Do gas stoves need to be vented?
 Most U. S. residential cook tops and gas ranges don’t need to be vented to the outside unless they are equipped with a grill.
 Venting requirements, however, vary depending on the area.
 Check with your local city permit office to be sure you meet their building codes.

-Does a gas range need a hood?
 Generally, the building codes for most U.S. homes don’t require a stove or cook top to have a range hood, however it is best to check with your local building permit office to be sure you don’t need one.
 Even if one isn’t necessary, it is safer to have a range hood that vents to the outside.

-Can you use an over the range microwave with a gas stove?
 Yes.
 General Electric’s website notes that only over-the-range microwaves can be mounted over a gas stove.
 This type specifically includes a vent.
 If your stove or cook top has a combined BTU rating over 60,000 BTUs (not including the oven or broiler BTUs), an over-the-range microwave should not be installed.